 Register Here for the annual Calix Retreat to be held in Washington, D.C. the weekend of August 2-4, 2019 2019 Annual Calix Society Retreat - “I Shall Take the Chalice of Salvation” The weekend officially begins with Mass at 5 PM on Friday, August 2nd.
 Guests will be...read more

-Members can download the latest edition of The Chalice by logging on and then clicking on Resources and then The Chalice!
-Not sure about membership status?
-Send an email to Ken at email@example.com more
+ANYONE! can download the latest edition of The Chalice by clicking on Resources and then The Chalice!
+Membership changes are explained in this issue!read more

 WHAT DOES CALIX DO?